cretz/superpose/README.md

 * Update the build ID argument of compile args for a derived hash for the dimension
 * Update the `importcfg` argument to a temp `importcfg` file containing updated dependencies that are applicable to this dimension and containing dependencies that were explicitly asked to be included by the transformer
-* Update the output of the config to a temp file placeholder
+* Update the output argument of compile args to a temp file placeholder
 * Run compile
 * Copy the built package file to the Superpose build cache
 * Add metadata in the Superpose build cache containing explicitly-requested dependencies to include